 - Students traveling to countries considered to be "Low Risk" (which is about 75% of KU students who travel) are required to attend a group-based Travel Health Consultation offered by Watkins Health Services.
 Refer to the OSA site for upcoming dates.

-- Students traveling to countries not considered "Low Risk" or students who have a physical or psychological condition, for which they are currently receiving treatment or have received treatment in the past, must schedule an individual appointment with a clinician in the Travel Clinic at Watkins Health Services.
+- Students traveling to countries not considered "Low Risk" or students who have a physical or psychological condition, for which they are currently receiving treatment or have received treatment in the past, must schedule a travel health appointment with a clinician at Watkins Health Services.

 Further information about compliance with these requirements is available on the OSA site.

 Class Note Policy

 Watkins can provide a Class Note when a student has seen one of our providers and missed class or work as a result of the medical condition.
 WHS does not write class notes for conditions not evaluated by one of our providers.